Aruisop/CCL-Warriors/README.md

 The M4/M5 competition research is unambiguous: simpler models generalize better to unseen data.
 We chose the model we could explain, defend, and trust, not the one that squeezed out an extra percentage point on the training set.

-### 4. Phase 1 Calibration Confidence

-The tricky one.
-We had 6 Phase 1 actuals we could use to calibrate Phase 2.
-Higher confidence means better accuracy on those products, but risk overfitting if Phase 1 and Phase 2 scopes diverged.

-We went conservative (45–80% confidence), lowest on products with suspicious rebounds.
-Bayesian updating, not blind copying.

-### 5. When Structural Signals Are Worse Than Doing Nothing
+### 4. When Structural Signals Are Worse Than Doing Nothing

 This one stung.
 Backtesting revealed our structural signals barely outperformed seasonal naive: